jchacko-jr/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my page
-title:India
 ---